godatadriven/godatadriven-blog/content/datadriven-commerce-presentation.md

 The role of data science for commerce companies is becoming increasingly important.
 Did you know that innovative technology from companies like Google and Facebook often becomes available as Open Source technology?
 In this presentation Friso van Vollenhoven discusses trends, developments and insights in data science for commerce.
 </span>

+On February 18, GoDataDriven participated in the event [Data Driven Commerce](http://www.datadriven-commerce.nl).
 In this presentation, Friso discusses the importance of a central data hub, the competitive advantage that machine learning can bring, and the benefit of getting rid of data silo's within one's organization.
 Furthermore Friso demonstrates live how a visual recommender works.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u8ScECIJOJA" frameborder="0" allowfullscreen></iframe>